Vadilal Dagli: English Language Edited Volumes

-He was chiefly an essayist.
+Parichay Trust

+"He founded the Parichay Trust in Mumbai and served as its Managing Trustee.
+The Trust's mission was the democratisation of knowledge: publishing short, affordable, expert-written booklets — typically 30 to 70 pages — that introduced general readers to subjects in economics, governance, science, culture, and biography.
+Booklets were sold at nominal, heavily subsidised prices — ften a few paisas or rupees — so that students and daily-wage workers could afford them.

+The Trust commissioned leading scholars and critics to write in accessible, jargon-free language.
+Titles ranged across subjects such as taxation (Karvera Sha Mate? — Why Taxes?), inflation (Bhavo Kem Uncha Rahe Chhe? — Why Do Prices Keep Rising?), Indian culture (Bharatiya Sanskruti Shu Chhe? — What is Indian Culture?), and profiles of Gujarati literary figures.
+Dagli personally wrote approximately twenty booklets for the Trust.

+For generations of Gujarati readers, the Parichay Trust booklets served as a primary source of self-education before the advent of the internet.
+Many publications have since been digitally archived by Rekhta Gujarati.
+He died on 6 December 1985 in Mumbai.

 His Shiyalani Savarno Tadako (1975) includes his personal and autobiographical essays.
 Ranknu Aayojan (1980) includes essays on economics.
 Kavita Bhani (1982) includes literary essays.
 Thoda Nokha Jeev (1985) has biographical essays such as of Sukhlal Sanghvi, Swami Anand, Winston Churchill, Charlie Chaplin.

 Sahaj (1976) is a collection of poems.
 Suna Sukan (1954) is a novel written with Yashawant Doshi.
 With Doshi, he translated And One Did Not Come Back by K. A. Abbas as Dr. Kotnis (1949) in Gujarati.
 He also edited memorial book on Jhaverchand Meghani with Doshi, Sauno Ladakvayo (1947).

 He had also written about twenty short biographies for Parichay Trust.
 He had also edited 12 books in English.

 He wrote a column Mumbai-ni Diary, focused on Mumbai and issues of India, in Ruchi magazine.
+Published every week in Commerce Weekly, his "Editor's Notebook" column was highly sought after and widely read for its thought-provoking commentary.